 Attribute Comment Integrity Condition The Adelaide Botanic Garden and its botanically important living plant collection In 1854, the Adelaide Botanic Garden's fifth and present site was selected.
 A "Botanical Garden" was identified in Light's 1837 plan of Adelaide, although it was shown in a different location to the final site.
 In 1855, George Francis (1800-1865) was appointed inaugural Superintendent and later Director of the Garden.
 On 4 October 1857, the Garden was opened to the public and since that time, has held an important place in the Park Lands and indeed Adelaide itself.
 In 1865, Richard Schomburgk (1811-1891) was appointed Director, with various other Directors appointed over the years.
 Over the past 166 years, the living plant collection has grown and buildings supporting the Garden's primary function have been constructed.
-The Adelaide Botanic Garden contains botanically important living plant collections which contribute to the National Heritage value of the Adelaide Park Lands and City Layout.
-Evidence of successive landscape design and planting characteristics The Adelaide Park Lands and Squares is evidence of landscape design and planting established by successive generations of gardeners/designers/managers.
+The Adelaide Botanic Garden contains botanically important living plant collections which contribute to the National Heritage value of the Adelaide Park Lands and City Layout. Ü Evidence of successive landscape design and planting characteristics The Adelaide Park Lands and Squares is evidence of landscape design and planting established by successive generations of gardeners/designers/managers.
 It is primarily the work of William O'Brien, John Ednie Brown, August Pelzer, and William Veale.
 Each of these had a particular design philosophy and planting preference (i.e. exotic or native species).
 William O'Brien was the first City Gardener appointed in 1861 until 1874.
 O'Brien established the horticultural framework for the Park Lands and Squares.
 His work included landscaping the Squares, Pennington Gardens West, and the Park Lands.
 O'Brien used semi-union jack configurations for each Square and the North Terrace promenades.
 O'Brien favoured Australian native species for the Park Lands.
 He used both exotic and native species for the Squares.
 O'Brien focussed on formal plantings and public amenity.
 John Ednie Brown was appointed Conservator of Forests in 1878 until 1890.
 In 1880, Brown wrote the key text a "Report on a System of Planting the Adelaide Park Lands" (1880) (Report) which was to shape the Park Lands for decades to come.
 It is important to note that the Report didn't relate to landscaping the Squares only the Park Lands.
 The 1880 Report has been heralded as the first landscape master plan in Australia, it identified the form and planting for each Park Land block.
 The Report was influential with successive designers such as Pelzer implementing its recommendations.
 Brown's design philosophy was "Picturesque", and he incorporated avenues of trees, vistas, curved lines in lieu of straight, and exotic plant species.
 He also divided many Park Land blocks with internal clumps of trees surrounded by perimeter planting.
-The surrounded by perimeter planting.
-1880 Report.
-Pelzer was aspointed City Gardener from 1899 to 1932.
+378 August Wilhelm Pelzer was appointed City Gardener from 1899 to 1932.
 He influenced the Park Lands due to his long tenure and he introduced a "Gardenesque" landscape to the City; a term referring to a garden as a work of art.
 Pelzer was also influenced by Brown's 1880 Report.
-Pelzer was responsible fo Medium - many of the nineteenth century schemes were not fully implemented, and others affected by later revegetation.
-Fair - nineteenth century plantings in variable condition.
+Pelzer was responsible for War Memorial Drive, the estab Fair - nineteenth century plantings in variable condition. and Veale Gardens. nglase